Elimination Chamber (2010): Main event matches

 The next match was scheduled to be the final of a tournament to determine a new Divas Champion after the title was vacated.
 Maryse and Gail Kim had entered the ring when official consultant to the SmackDown General Manager, Vickie Guerrero interrupted.
 Guerrero stated that as a result of the Raw Divas making disparaging remarks about the SmackDown Divas, she was changing the match to an interbrand Divas tag team match, with Raw Divas Kim and Maryse facing LayCool (Michelle McCool and Layla) from SmackDown.
 The story of the match was that Maryse and Kim could not work together, and Maryse attacked Kim, allowing McCool to hit her finishing move for the victory.
 Following the match, Maryse performed her "French Kiss DDT" on Kim.
 Following the match, The Miz was interviewed backstage by Josh Mathews about NXT, on which he was a mentor.
 He was interrupted by Montel Vontavious Porter, who informed The Miz that the two had a match next.
 This was followed by William Regal cutting an in-ring promo about NXT.
 He was interrupted by the winner of the 2010 Royal Rumble match, Edge, who stated that he would be deciding which championship to challenge for at WrestleMania on the next episode of Raw.
 Edge then speared Regal.

-The fifth match was a previously unannounced contest which saw The Miz defend his WWE United States Championship against Montel Vontavious Porter.
-The Miz was accompanied by his tag team partner, The Big Show, while Porter was accompanied by Mark Henry, with whom he had regularly teamed.
-Porter took the advantage at the beginning of the match, before The Miz was able to fight back with a swinging DDT.
-When he climbed to the top rope, however, Porter knocked him off to regain the advantage.
-The Big Show pulled The Miz out of the ring to safety, and then threw Henry into the security barricade at ringside.
-With the referee distracted by this, The Big Show used his "Knockout Punch" on Porter, and The Miz was able to pin him to retain his championship.
+The fifth match was a previously unannounced contest which saw The Miz defend his WWE United States Championship against Montel Vontavious Porter (MVP).
+The Miz was accompanied by his tag team partner, The Big Show, while MVP was accompanied by Mark Henry, with whom he had regularly teamed.
+MVP took the advantage at the beginning of the match, before The Miz was able to fight back with a swinging DDT.
+When he climbed to the top rope, however, MVP knocked him off to regain the advantage.
+The Big Show pulled The Miz out of the ring to safety and then threw Henry into the security barricade at ringside.
+With the referee distracted by this, The Big Show used his "Knockout Punch" on MVP, and The Miz was able to pin him to retain his championship.